sxm13/GCNCharges/README.md

 example: ```python GCNCharge.py test_file MOF```

 # Website
-IF you do not want to install GCN Charge, you can go to this [link](https://gcn-charge-predicter-mtap.streamlit.app/)
+IF you do not want to install GCN Charge, you can go to this :point_right: [link](https://gcn-charge-predicter-mtap.streamlit.app/)

 # Reference
 If you use CGCN Charge, please cite [this paper]():